 The basics for employees

-The Paid Family and Medical Leave program is being phased-in over the next year.
-Benefits will be available starting in 2020.
+The Paid Family and Medical Leave program was phased-in over the last year.
+Benefits started at the beginning of 2020.

 - Premiums are split between employer (36.67%) and employee (63.33%) for most employers.